H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 This provides a fast hippocampal index for metadata-filtered recall backed by the persistent `chroma_data` Docker volume (restored March 15, 2026).

+**Community interaction records in ChromaDB `autonomous_learner` (port 8000, `chroma_data` volume)** Each community interaction processed by the autonomous learning subsystem is written as a document + metadata record in `autonomous_learner`, embedded via `all-minilm:latest` (384-dim).
+These records capture the conversational and task-level experience of the system's community engagement — a complementary memory pathway to the structured GBIM entity fabric.
+At 21,181 records and growing ~288/day, this collection is the fastest-growing hippocampal store and the one queried most frequently (Phase 1.45 on every production request).

 **Implicit belief and routing traces (planned)**
 As Ms. Jarvis's belief graph and routing logic mature, ChromaDB `geospatialfeatures` metadata can be extended to include explicit references to belief nodes, routing decisions, and normative labels, turning each hippocampal entry into a trace of how the system's internal model and policies interacted with that entity.